-There is no denying that it has been a strange few months.
-Travel restrictions, business closures, empty streets, social distancing… It is an easy time to become introspective.
+There is no denying that it has been a strange past month.
+Travel restrictions, business closures, empty streets, social distancing…it is an easy time to become introspective.

-As restrictions begin to ease, and we start to emerge from our shells with cautious optimism, it is important to reflect on lessons learnt as we adjust to the ‘new normal’.
+As the lockdown is extended for a further two weeks, it is important to reflect on lessons learnt from the first wave, as we adjust to the ‘new normal’.

-The beginning of 2020 has been a tumultuous time for everyone, especially for those living in Australia, who have endured back-to-back disasters leading into 2020.
+The month of August has been a tumultuous time for everyone, especially for those living in ACT, who went 15 months without any new cases.

 It has been a time of struggle, but also resilience, innovation, and agility – with many great stories and insights to come out of it.